Battle of Ongal: Aftermath

 After the victory, the Bulgars advanced south and seized the lands to the north of Stara Planina.
 In 681 they invaded Thrace defeating the Byzantines again.
 Constantine IV found himself in a dead-lock and asked for peace.

 Significance

-This battle was a significant moment in European history, as it led to the creation of a powerful state, which was to become a European medieval superpower in the 9th and 10th century along with the Byzantine and Frankish Empires.
-It became a cultural and spiritual centre of south Slavic Europe through most of the Middle Ages.
+This battle was a significant moment in European history, as it led to the creation of a powerful state, which was to become a European medieval great power in the 9th and 10th century along with the Byzantine and Frankish Empires.
+It became a cultural and spiritual centre of South Slavic Europe through most of the Middle Ages.

 Honour

 Ongal Peak in Tangra Mountains on Livingston Island in the South Shetland Islands, Antarctica is named for the historical Ongal area.